tomhenrich/plex/Users/Welcome.md

 * Sometimes it might be closed for maintenance or because it's over capacity.
 * Yes, I can see if it's being used, but I'm not watching you use it.
 * If there's something definitely *wrong* with it, please let me know!
-* If you abuse your invite, you get uninvited.
+* If you abuse your access, you get uninvited.

 ## Getting Started